William Dawson Scholar

 Mondays 13:30-14:30, or by appointment.

-This 3-year study is examining how facilitated learning processes contribute to the work of transdisciplinary collaborations on climate-resilient development.
-Undertaken with the Red Cross Climate Centre (Netherlands) and the International Development Research Centre.
-(Funding: Fonds de recherche du Québec – Société et culture)
+This research is examining how facilitated learning processes contribute to the work and longer term impact of transdisciplinary collaborations on climate-resilient development.
+Undertaken in collaboration with researchers and practitioners from the Red Cross Climate Centre (Netherlands), the International Development Research Centre (Canada), Climate and Development Knowledge Network (South Africa), and St. Francis Xavier University (Canada).

 Principal Investigator: Supporting the next generation of climate and sustainability leaders: A collaborative inquiry (2018-2019)